digital-land/digital-land.info/application/templates/pages/accessibility-statement.md

 This statement was prepared on 08 September 2020.
 It was last reviewed on 08 July 2022.

 This website was last tested on 08 July 2022.
-The test was carried out by the Digital Land team.
+The test was carried out by the Planning Data team.